 In short, they determine how your image is built up.
-See it as one building made of concrete, and another made of bricks.
-This probably hasn’t really explained yet what they are, so let’s have a closer look at each.
+Let’s have a closer look at each.

 On the other hand, when you make the image bigger, it’ll become blurry and weird, similar to the third image.
 Information that isn’t there has to be filled in; one pixel is spread over multiple pixels, and you start seeing the pixel grid at full size.

 When making raster images like digital paintings, it’s best to work at a bigger size than your final work is intended to be.
 At least double the size works well.
-You can just resize it to the correct size when you’re done (and that has the added bonus that small mistakes aren’t as visible.
+You can just resize it to the correct size when you’re done; and that has the added bonus that small mistakes aren’t as visible.
 However, don’t do this with pixel art!
 Since pixel art works with individual pixels, you want to make it at the size it needs to be.

 Programs such as Adobe Photoshop, GIMP, Paint Tool Sai etc. are made to work with rasters.
-Photoshop does have some vector capabilities (perhaps other programs as well, but I haven’t worked with those enough), for instance in its text tool and its pen tool.
+Photoshop does have some vector capabilities, for instance in its text tool and its pen tool.
 By default, text in Photoshop is created as vectors, allowing for easy resizing without quality loss.
 However, once you want to create some effects with it or go somewhat more complicated than cleanly-lined words, it has to be rasterized, thereby losing the vector information.